Fans return to training camp but must deal with restrictions

 “I love the tradition,” Jones said.“It’s special.”

 That tradition was tweaked this year.
 No longer can fans loan their bicycles to players.
-The Packers instead have new Schwinn bikes the players can use.
+The Packers instead have new Schwinn bikes they can use.

 Similar changes have taken place at other training camps.